lwyer-star/Process-Journal-Task-2/weeks/week10.md

 # Week 10 — Task 3 kickoff

 This week I moved from the Week 9 presentation into concrete planning for the working prototype.
-I locked v1 scope, clarified constraints, and set a simple three-state rule so I can build and test quickly next.
+I locked v1 scope, clarified constraints and set a simple three-state rule so I can build and test quickly next.

 ## First hardware plan (RP2040) and LED test

-This week I laid out the initial hardware direction using an Adafruit Feather RP2040 Adalogger, a LiPo pack, a small slide switch, and a single diffused LED as a glanceable status mirror.
+This week I laid out the initial hardware direction using an Adafruit Feather RP2040 Adalogger, a LiPo pack, a small slide switch and a single diffused LED as a glanceable status mirror.
 I breadboarded a minimal test to confirm visibility and the “no flashing, solid colour” rule.

 ## What I set out to do
 - Prove the LED mirror concept (Good/Amber/Red) without building full sensing.